Harmony Mills: Mill No.3

 Years of continued success and an increase in production had allowed the most significant on the mills to begin construction in 1866.
 Due to the discovery of a prehistoric elephant’s skeleton during construction, the mill earned its nickname of the “Mastodon Mill”.
 With the first phase completed in 1868 and the second shortly after in 1872, Mill No. 3 stood with an astonishing foot print of 1,185 feet in length and 70–76 feet wide.
 Standing five stories tall and featuring gorgeous Victorian styled aesthetic features such as the mansard roof and the bronze statue of Thomas Garner near the front two towers, Mill No. 3 was a symbol of tremendous success for the Harmony Factories.
 Housed in the basement of the mill were two 800 horsepower Boyden turbines which powered all of the machinery in that mill.
 Boasting 130,000 spindles, 2,700 looms, and over seven miles of gas and water pipes, the Mastodon Mill became a destination for cotton capitalists from across the country.

 Mill No.4

 In 1872 the Harmony Company acquired what used to be the Van Benthuysen Mill and converted it into another cotton mill.
-This mill’s main responsibility was the production cotton bags and jute.
+This mill’s main responsibility was the production of cotton bags and jute.